Heritage Revitalization Agreement Policy Refresh

 What the Policy Refresh Entails

 Following Council direction on June 21, 2021, the 2011 Heritage Revitalization Agreements (HRAs) Policy is being updated.
-This will streamline the policy and align it with the 2017 Official Community Plan (OCP) and Queen’s Park Heritage Conservation Area.
+This will streamline the policy and ensure alignment with the 2017 Official Community Plan (OCP) and Queen’s Park Heritage Conservation Area.

 The update, called a “refresh”, looks to simplify the process for small scale HRA applications by making it clear to both applicants and community members what is required for protection and restoration of heritage assets, as well as the development incentives available to property owners through the program.
 See the project’s goals listed below or click here to learn more about HRAs!

-• Residents will be given the opportunity to provide comments on the policy Refresh program.
-Launch of the survey will be announced on this project page and the City’s Be Heard New West website.
-Stay tuned!
+• Residents will be given the opportunity to provide comments on the HRA Refresh program.
+Launch of further consultation would be announced on this project page and the City’s Be Heard New West website.

 • The focus of this development policy work will be those areas and building forms designated “Detached and Semi-Detached” and “Ground Oriented Infill” in the Official Community Plan (OCP).
 This includes houses, suites, laneway/carriage houses, small lots, duplexes, triplexes, and other infill in low density neighbourhoods such as Glenbrooke North, Sapperton, Queen’s Park, Moody Park, and the West End among others.